Why Two Layers? Because Reality Has Two Layers

 Purpose and Scope

-- Tactics, Techniques, Procedures (TTPs) – How attackers actually operate (MITRE ATT&CK)
+- Tactics, Techniques, and Procedures (MITRE ATT&CK)

 Who Works Here?